AnOtterGithubUser/anottergithubuser.github.io/_pages/peeks.md

 sort_by: date
 sort_order: reverse
 ---
-Peeks are simple posts about my current interests
+Peeks are simple posts about my current interests.